jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/0_Loadcase.typ

 For their primary test case, they found that while the physics simulation required 590 seconds using 8 computing cores, the neural network surrogate model could execute in less than one millisecond on a single laptop core.
 This represents a speedup of $cal(O)(10^6)$ times.
 Beyond raw execution time, the machine learning approach demonstrated broader efficiency gains in the optimization process: it required 132 times fewer simulation evaluations and reduced the total core-hours by a factor of 144 compared to using physics simulations alone.
 Through iterative retraining, they suggested potential further improvements of 330-550 times fewer simulation evaluations needed.
 For their more complex test case, the IsoDAR cyclotron, the neural network achieved even greater speedup, executing $cal(O)(10^7)$ times faster than the original physics simulation.
 Notably, these improvements were achieved while maintaining good accuracy compared to the underlying physics simulations, and the neural network training itself only required about 10 minutes on a laptop.
 Another example where concrete speedups for using machine learning techniques for #gls("cfd") are given in @Kochkov2021 with factors between 40 and 80.

-having mentioned big advatages of using machine learning models as surrogate models, one improtant factor needs to be hihglighted.
+having mentioned big advatages of using machine learning models as surrogate models, two improtant factor shall be reiterated.
-The main objective behind the machine learning approach is that it still requires the high fidelity simulation data as the input.
-Thus, before training the machine learnign model, the computaitonal expensive for all desired surrogate models would be required.
-Because of this, the previously mentioned infeasibly high amount of time and effort remains.

-//
+When saying machine learning model would speedup caluclations, the inferece pahse is refered to, not the trianing pahse.
+Next, in order to traing machine learning model, input data is required.
+For the case of high fidelity simulation, high fidelty time and computaitonal expensive simualtion would need to be carried out.
+Thus, if no trained model are provided, the inital high fidelty numiercal simulations cannot be skipped.
+Because of this all diffucilzties faced with high-fidelty simulation are also faced during the data generation stadium for machine learning models.

+Given these limitations in both traditional simulation approaches and machine learning alternatives, establishing comprehensive simulation capabilities presents significant resource challenges.

-The development and implementation of fast, accurate simulation capabilities would demand extensive resources.
-This includes not only experienced programmers, fluid mechanics engineers, structural mechanics engineers, and multi disciplinary @Wang2021 @Meng2022 @Mader2020 @Meng2021 @Li2019a and multi objective optimization
+The  general development and implementation of fast, accurate simulation capabilities is possible.
+It demands extensive technical expertise and computaitonal resources.
-@Tian2021 @Li2023d @Ridha2021 specialists but also substantial computational hardware and qualified personnel to operate the software.
-Furthermore, the resulting data would require careful interpretation and categorization to identify truly critical load cases.
-Given the current state of technology, real-time calculation and comparison of all specified load cases with high accuracy remains unfeasible.

-// TODO references
-The implementation of comprehensive simulation capabilities for this analysis presents significant methodological challenges that extend beyond mere computational resources.
-While individual multiphysics problems are numerically solvable with current methods, the challenge lies in the unprecedented combination of multiple physical phenomena with an extensive array of load cases.
-The analysis requires expertise across multiple disciplines: computational fluid dynamics for accurate aerodynamic load prediction, structural mechanics for understanding load distribution and material behavior, and optimization theory for handling the vast solution space.
+Depending on the specific loadcase this could encompass expertise computational fluid dynamics for accurate aerodynamic load prediction, structural mechanics for understanding load distribution and material behavior, multi-disciplinary @Wang2021 @Meng2022 @Mader2020 @Meng2021 @Li2019a, and multi-objective optimization techniques @Tian2021 @Li2023d @Ridha2021 for handling  complex requirementsments as well the vast solution space.
 Furthermore, depending on the specific load case, additional physical phenomena must be considered, including crash dynamics
 @PrabhaharanS_2022 @FragosoMedina2021 @MortazaviMoghaddam2021, multi-body interactions @Balena2021 @Rahnejat2023 @Benmeddah2024, dynamic structural responses, and thermomechanical effects.
 Each of these domains introduces its own set of numerical complexities and computational demands.

-The coupling of these physical phenomena further compounds the computational complexity, leading to potential stability issues and increased computational overhead.
+Moreover, some loadcases could require the coupling of multiple disciplines.
+These physical phenomena further compounds the computational complexity, leading to potential stability issues and increased computational overhead.
 Even with state-of-the-art high-performance computing infrastructure, the simultaneous consideration of aerodynamic effects, structural responses, and internal pressure loads across multiple load cases remains computationally intractable for real-time analysis.
 The challenge is not in solving any single multiphysics problem, but rather in the systematic evaluation of numerous load cases, each potentially requiring different combinations of physical models and solver configurations.
 Moreover, the interpretation of such multidimensional results requires sophisticated post-processing methodologies to identify truly critical load cases, as the interaction between different physical phenomena may lead to non-obvious failure modes.
 These fundamental challenges in both computation and analysis underscore the current limitations in achieving comprehensive, high-fidelity simulations for all specified load cases.

 Given these computational challenges, the identification of potentially critical load cases for #glspl("swith") was approached by leveraging established industry knowledge.
 The analysis draws upon critical load case data originally developed by the former company MMM, as presented in @tab_29.
 The data was presented in the lecture course #emp_[Design of Commercial Aircraft II] at TU Braunschweig in Germany @heinze2023aircraft, delivered by Dr. Heinze.